-- The Gang Policy number was changed from 5157 to 5142 and was updated on July 1, 2020 - Policy is now listed as Item #2 - 3.
-Where are your gang policy/regulations located/electronically communicated?
+3. Where are your gang policy/regulations located/electronically communicated?

 The Prince George's County Public School system posts all policies and Administrative Procedures on a web site that is accessible to all employees and the public-at-large.
 In addition, available in both Spanish and English, an informational brochure on gangs has been published and distributed to schools.
-The Student Rights and Responsibilities Handbook has information about gangs.
+The Student Rights and Responsibilities Handbrask information about gangs.
 An electronic version of the handbook is available to students and parents each year.
-This handbook addresses consequences for gang involvement, gang activity, and similar destructive or illegal behavior.
-Prince George's County Public Schools also maintains a Gang Google site, which has resources for schools to use. - 4.
-What educational gang awareness programs does your school system provide to students, staff, and volunteers?
+This handbook addressesconsequences for gang involvement, gang activity, and similar destructive or illegal behavior.
+Prince George's County Public Schools alsonaintains a Gang Google site, which has resources for schools to use.

+4. What educational gang awareness programs does your school system provide to students, staff, and volunteers?

-Pupil Personnel Workers (PPWs) review The Student Rights and Responsibility Handbook with all students annually.
-Students are required to sign a Code of Conduct Memorandum of Understanding indicating that they understand the policies and regulations outlined in The Student Rights and Responsibility Handbook.
-The system-wide student dress code also prohibits the wearing of gang colors and/or gang paraphernalia.
+School Administrators and Pupil Personnel Workers (PPWs) review The StudehRights and Responsibility Handbook with all students annually.
+Students are required to sign a Code of Conduct Memorandum of Understanding indicating that they understand the policies and regulations outlined in The Student Rights and Responsibility Handk.
+The systemwide student dress code also prohibits the wearing of gang colors and/or gang paraphernalia.

 Staff members receive awareness training annually at the beginning of the school year.
-PPWs receive an annual refresh on gang involvement and the implications for student truancy.
-Principals have had the School Resource Officers and staff members from the Department of Student Services conduct parent informational sessions on gang and how to look vigilantly for signs that gangs may be recruiting their children.
-Schools also develop school-based interventions and programs that are germane to the needs of their buildings.
+PPWs receive an annual refresh on gang involvement and the mplications for student truancy.
+Principals have had the School Resource Officers and staff members from the Department of Student Services conduct parent informational sessions organgsand how to look vigilantly for signs that gangs may be recruiting heir children.
+Schools also develop schoebased interventions and programs that are germane to the needs of their buildings.

-Additionally, Prince George's County Public Schools (PGCPS) has reached out to parents to provide awareness on gangs through the Department of Family and School Partnerships and Community Outreach (DFSPCO).
-This division also provided a session on "Warning Signs: Gangs/Drugs and At-Risk Behaviors developed to illuminate adolescent behaviors indicative of gang involvement.
+Additionally, Prince George's County Public Schools (PGCPS) has reached out to parents to provide awareness on gangs through the pertment of Family and School Partnerships and Community Outreach (DFSPCO).
+This division also provided a session on "Warning Signs: Gangs/Drugs and At Risk Behaviors developed to illuminate adolescent behaviors indicative of gang involvement.